kcacademic/mclearning/Project.md

 ```

 ## Data Slicing
-We will now create training and validation sets out of the raw raining set.
+We will now create training and validation sets out of the raw training set.
 We will set the seed for the purpose of reproducibility.

 ```r
 set.seed(331)